 - lower risk of deviations and errors

-- Conformity with regulations, i.e. with internal processes that are repeated regularly.
+- conformity with regulations, i.e. with internal processes which are repeated regularly